Car Buying Shouldn’t be Scary; it Should be Easy

 When completing Car Credit’s online form, you’ll need to complete five lines of basic information, attach a copy of your current paystub, and a copy of your current and valid state driver’s license.

-After Car Credit receives your online application, they contact your employer to verify your employment status.
+After Car Credit receives your online application, they contact your employer to verify your employment status and evaluate your credit history by conducting a soft credit check.
 Then, they will assess your income level to identify a list of vehicles they have in inventory that will match your price bracket.

 So you don’t have to worry about figuring out how much you can afford before you arrive; they will have that all figured out for you.
 Your next stop is test-driving cars before making your final decision on your new vehicle.
 Then you can head on down the road to financial recovery.